Nextdoor behavioral diagnosis

 My Role:

-As a behavioral scientist / designer, my role was to review the Nextdoor user experience and create three solution mocks for prioritized recommendations.
+As a behavioral scientist / designer, my role was to review the Nextdoor user experience and provide 3 recommendations with solution mocks.

 Approach Summary:

-Identified a target user behavior, and made it wildly-specific — intentionally: new users create a post within 5 minutes of onboarding.
+Identified a target user behavior and, intentionally, made it wildly-specific: new users create a post within 5 minutes of onboarding.

 Documented assumptions and constraints for the project (e.g., in light of actual Nextdoor funnel conversion data, I assumed which parts of the journey have high user drop-off).